russellw/wherefore/README.md

 Requires an OpenAI API account, with the key in the environment variable `OPENAI_API_KEY`.

+An example query, in the code of [the E theorem prover](https://github.com/eprover/eprover):

 ```
 C:\wherefore> python wherefore.py OPT_ASSUME_COMPLETENESS \src\eprover
 ```

+And the response:

 The `OPT_ASSUME_COMPLETENESS` option is defined in the file `e_options.h` in the code base.
 It is part of a list of possible options that can be passed to the prover.
 Here is a snippet of the code where `OPT_ASSUME_COMPLETENESS` is defined: